Artist

 How much does Jeff Buckley make in a year?

-Jeff Buckley is modeled at $550K-$1.7M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Jeff Buckley is estimated at $550K-$1.7M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Jeff Buckley still make money?